 So, we've been doing this for a while now.
 We definitely know our shit.
 In fact, we don't mind admitting that we are a bit geeky when it comes to radio.

 It's something that runs so deep in us.

-But it doesn't exist in the way it used to, and it's us who are the real losers in this.
+Radio doesn't exist in the way it used to - sanitised, nationalised and commercialised to within an inch of its life - and it's us, the listener, who are the real losers in this.

 So before we get on our high horse and start rioting through the streets of Manchester demanding our radio stations back, we decided to build one of our own.

-You can read our Buzz Charter by clicking the button below.
+You can read our Buzz Manifesto by clicking the button below.